A-Fromell-ITxPT/SpecTest/apc/working-APC-II.md

 ```
 entered and exited are cumulative counts.
 Once the Vehicle/Space goes empty -> occupied -> empty, the entered and exited count should - with perfect detection - be the same.

-### 5.2.4.
+### 5.3.5.
 Passenger Count Triggers

 An updated Passenger Count (any type) is produced for a reason.
 As part of the updated count, the reason for produced the update (at that moment) is provided, as a hint to analysis.
 While a trigger value is required, other values than those defined are allowed; trigger values that are not understood should be skipped by the analysis function, while still processing the count data.

 By convention standardized triggers are UPPER CASE.
 Non-standard values should be lower case to not interfere with future standardization.

-`DOORCLOSE` - produced by (after processing) a door close event.
+`DOORS_CLOSED` - produced directly after a door close event.

+`DOORS_CLOSING` - produced while the doors are closing.

 `THRESHOLD` - produced after reaching some configured threshold, e.g. 10 entries+exits.

 `PERIODIC` - produced because a time period has elapsed since last produced.

-`COUNTADJUST` - the count has been adjusted, by a non-apc event.
+`COUNT_ADJUST` - the count has been adjusted, by a non-apc event.
 E.g. the driver has indicated the Vehicle is empty.

-`PROVIDERRESET` - The Provider has reset (intentionally or unintentionally) and start from "zero".
+`PROVIDER_RESET` - The producer has reset (intentionally or unintentionally) and start from "zero".

-> **_SPEC QUESTION:_** Should there be `DOOROPEN` trigger?
+> **_SPEC QUESTION:_** Should there be `DOORS_OPEN` trigger?
 While not useful for the counting as such, it could be useful for analysis of how long doors were open without pulling in further data.

-> **_SPEC QUESTION:_** Should there be `ALLDOORCLOSE` trigger?
-Could be more descriptive for the SPACE COUNTS than `DOORCLOSE` that does not say which if doors close at different times.
+> **_SPEC QUESTION:_** Should there be `ALL_DOORS_CLOSED` trigger?
+Could be more descriptive for the SPACE COUNTS than `DOORS_CLOSED` that does not say which if doors close at different times.

+> **_SPEC QUESTION:_** Also discussed on meeting if `VEHICLE_MOVING` / `LEFT_STOP` would be useful.
+Don't think it would be useful by current scope of APC spec that don't know anything about movement, but it could be useful for higher level reports that does know about STOP PLACES and VEHICLE movement.

 > **_SPEC QUESTION:_** Are any of these TRIGGERS mandatory for ITxPT label?
 If yes, which?

-### 5.2.5.
+### 5.3.6.
 PASSENGER SPACE OCCUPANCY COUNT

 ```json
 !include example-PASSENGER-SPACE-OCCUPANCY-COUNT.json